notpoiu/ytdownloader/README.md

 # YTDownloader
-Youtube downloader without ads 😱😱😱😱 very basic and i did it in like 2 hours
+Youtube downloader without ads

+# TODO
+- add multiple formats such as mp3

 also i used chatgpt for installation guide so lmk if there is anything wrong with it LOL